hashicorp/terraform-provider-aws/website/docs/d/lb_hosted_zone_id.html.markdown

 ## Attributes Reference

-* `id` - The ID of the AWS ELB HostedZoneId in the selected region.
+* `id` - ID of the AWS ELB HostedZoneId in the selected region.